 This report was prepared by The National Regulatory Research Institute (NRRI).
 Funding was provided by the member commissions of the National Association of Regulatory Utilities Commissioners (NARUC).
-The opinions expressed herein are the author's and do not necessarily reflect the views, opinions, or policies of the NRRI, the NARUC, or any NARUC member commission.
+The opinions expressed herein are the author's and

 EXECUTIVE SUMMARY

 Due to factors that include the needed replacement in many parts of the United States of an aging water distribution infrastructure, compliance with the amended Safe Drinking Water Act, and growing water demands associated with economic development and urban growth, the magnitude of required capital improvements in water supply industry is increasing.
 Regulated water utilities as well as their regulators face challenges in meeting future capital financing needs.
 In this context, it is important that regulated water utilities and state regulatory commissions pursue and implement effective financing strategies.
 The failure to obtain adequate as well as timely capital financing may have a detrimental effect on the overall financial viability of a water utility as well as impede compliance with environmental legislation and impede satisfaction of changing water customer needs.
 There are many ways to finance capital improvements for water utilities.
 Two especially interesting ones are system availability charges and system development charges.